+The test matrices include the four problems from the SuiteSparse Matrix Collection (see \cref{s:r_ufl}) and three matrices of size $128^3$ from discretizing the three Poisson equations, respectively.
+The results of comparison are shown in \cref{t:multigrid}, which shows that our method is the fastest for two of the problems, CMG is the fastest for one problem, and the classical AMG is the fastest for the other four problems.

+{As is well accepted by the scientific computing community, the performance of linear solvers may depend on the input matrices, and there is no single best solver for all problems.
+As a result, there exists different solvers/preconditioners including incomplete factorizations, multigrid, sparse direct solvers, etc. As \cref{t:multigrid} shows, multigrid methods usually perform well on matrices corresponding to regular grids.}

-\subsection{Parallel Scalability}
+\subsection{Parallel scalability}

 In this section, we show the speedup of running \rchol{} with multiple threads and the stability of the resulting preconditioner in terms of the fill-in ratio and the PCG iteration.
-The test problem is solving the 3D Poisson equation with Dirichlet boundary condition in the unit cube, which is discretized using the 7-point stencil on regular grids.
-We ran \rchol{} with single-precision floating-point arithmetic, which reduced memory footprint and computation time, and had little impact on the PCG iteration.
-(We ran PCG in double precision.)
+The test problem is solving the 3D Poisson's equation with the Dirichlet boundary condition in the unit cube, which is discretized using the 7-point stencil on regular grids. {We ran \rchol{} in single-precision floating-point arithmetic to reduce memory footprint and computation time, and we ran PCG in double precision.
+The use of single precision in the construction of preconditioners has been studied in the literature~\cite{giraud2008mixed,lindquist2020improving,abdelfattah2020survey,loe2021experimental}, which may lead to an increase of PCG iterations for difficult problems.
+Here, our results show that the use of single precision in \rchol{} does not impact the number of PCG iterations for solving discretized Poisson's equation.}

 With $p=1$ thread, we used the AMD reordering; otherwise when $p>1$, we used a $\log_2 p$ -level ND ordering combined with the AMD ordering at the leaf level.
-All experiments were performed on an Intel Xeon Platinum 8280M (``Cascade Lake"), which has 112 cores on four sockets (28 cores/socket), and every thread is bound to a different core in a scattered fashion (first four threads are bound to four different cores on the four sockets, respectively).
-We used the scalable memory allocator in the Intel TBB library\footnote{\url{https://software.intel.com/content/www/us/en/develop/documentation/tbb-documentation/top/intel-threading-building-blocks-developer-guide/package-contents/scalable-memory-allocator.html}}.
+All experiments were performed on an Intel Xeon Platinum 8280M (``Cascade Lake"), which has 112 cores on four sockets (28 cores/socket), and every thread is bound to a different core in a scattered fashion (e.g., the first four threads are each bound to one of the four sockets).
+We used the scalable memory allocator in the Intel TBB library.\footnote{\url{https://software.intel.com/content/www/us/en/develop/documentation/tbb-documentation/top/intel-threading-building-blocks-developer-guide/package-contents/scalable-memory-allocator.html}}